dkandalov/dkandalov.github.io/_posts/2016-06-07-From-Groovy-to-Kotlin.markdown

 One of the things you might want to do with value-object is copy it into new object changing one or more fields.

-Even though underlying implementation is different, from user point of view Groovy and Kotlin code looks similar.
+Even though the underlying implementation is different, from the user point of view Groovy and Kotlin code looks similar.

 Groovy:
 <groovy>